x2rider/VDJHistoryParser/README.md

 For example, Brown Eyed Girl had multiple entries when I was doing testing.
 What I found was that the file location didn't always match, but VDJ still loaded the files from history ok.
 You can correct these counts by updating the history files.

+If you get error "Export-Csv : The process cannot access the file", you may have the file open in Excel.
+Be sure to close the file in Excel before running the script again.